luontola/jumi/actors.md

 - **Many Actors per Thread** - Creating lots of actors is cheap, because individual actors don't require their own threads.

 - **One Thread per Actor** - Each actor will stay in the same thread all its life.
 You have explicit control over which actors are run in which thread.
-(Stopping actor threads is not yet officially supported, but will probably be sooner or later.)

 - **Garbage Collected Actors** - After nobody can send messages to an actor, it will be garbage collected the same way as normal Java objects.
 Note however that the lifecycle of actor *threads* must be managed manually.

-- **Deterministic Testing** - Jumi Actors has [a single-threaded implementation](https://github.com/orfjackal/jumi/blob/master/jumi-actors/src/main/java/fi/jumi/actors/SingleThreadedActors.java) which is useful for testing actors.
+- **Deterministic Testing** - Jumi Actors has [a single-threaded implementation](https://github.com/orfjackal/jumi/blob/master/jumi-actors/src/main/java/fi/jumi/actors/SingleThreadedActors.java) which is useful for integration testing actors.

 - **No Reflection** (optional) - It's possible to avoid reflection by using [jumi-actors-maven-plugin](https://github.com/orfjackal/jumi/tree/master/jumi-actors-maven-plugin) to generate the necessary event stubs at build time.
-Though using reflection might be easier, at least in tests.
+Though using reflection requires less setup and thus might be preferable at least in tests.